Wataru-Oshima-Tokyo/MG400_autocalib/README.md

 roslaunch MG400_basic MG400_charging_station.launch
 ```

-### 4. once MG400 moves and the aruco marker is in the range of camera frame, then start the rosservice
+### 4. once MG400 moves and the aruco marker is in the range of the camera frame, then start the rosservice
 ```
 rosservice call /arucodetect/start
 ```